dcnsakthi/azfunc/README.md

 Prerequisite: GitHub Repo with updated code base.

-Setup GitHub Action Workflow for Azire Function Deployment or Connect to GitHub from Azure Function.
+Setup GitHub Action Workflow for Azure Function Deployment or Connect to GitHub from Azure Function.

 ---
 Technology Used